We’re Doni Kiffmeyer and Kaki Hunter!

-We created OKOKOK Productions in 1996 from a passion to inspire healthy solutions to social dilemmas through Performance Art and Natural Building Skills.
+We created OKOKOK Productions fueled by a passion to inspire healthy solutions to social dilemmas through Performance Art and Natural Building Skills.

 We met each other when we were cast as the leads in Moab Community Theatre’s production “The Seven Year Itch”.
 It was love at first itch!
-During production and on our romantic hikes in the desert, we shared many similar interests and values; Nature, love of theater, film-music-making, slow food, river running, community, and building with natural materials.
+During production of the play and romantic hikes in the desert, we discovered many similar interests and values; love of Nature, theater, film and music-making, slow food, river running, community, and building with natural materials.

 We camped in the splendor of our fantastic Public Lands, visiting many of the remaining fabulous 800-1200 year old Anasazi structures.
 We toured 100+ year old adobe dwellings still in use in Moab.
 We sought to reintroduce earthen building techniques as a viable alternative to conventional stick frame construction for our arid Southwestern climate.
 We played with making adobe bricks, rammed earth and cob.

-With reject dirt, inexpensive misprint bags and barbed wire, we built earthbag walls, plastered over with wild-harvested clay, sand and straw.
+With reject dirt, inexpensive misprint bags and barbed wire, we built our first earthbag walls, plastered over them with a mixture of wild-harvested clay, sand and straw and tossed some dead sod on top for good measure.
 We were hooked!

 We attempted to get a building permit to build an Earthbag house on our property in the historic district of Moab – we were denied.
 “Too weird to meet code” we were told.
 So we applied for a permit to build with traditional adobe bricks, surely time tested adobe would be accepted!
 We were denied again.
 Our building inspector declared, “I’m afraid of adobe.”